 Perhaps the most important and often overlooked part of cultivation is knowing when to harvest the plants.
 Here’s where things get tricky for cultivators.
 Harvesting too early could negatively affect the potency of your finished flower.
 Letting the flowers sit too long on the plant could cause them to prematurely dry out.
 Knowing the growing cycle by heart and achieving the perfect balance at harvest time are signs of a truly skilled grower.

 After harvest, cannabis flower should be dried for three to seven days in a humidity-controlled environment.
 This allows for natural moisture to evaporate slowly, so the buds don’t become too dry.
-After this initial drying process, flower should always be cured in special airtight containers with Boveda.
+After this initial drying process, flower should always be cured in special airtight containers with a cannabis humidity pack.

-Boveda balances out the moisture of curing cannabis and locks in a precise relative humidity level where the full bouquet of cannabinoids and terpenes can finish developing.
-Using Boveda in specialized equipment, like CVault curing containers, ensures a pure and slow curing experience.
+Growers use Boveda to balance out the moisture of curing cannabis at a precise relative humidity (RH) level where the full bouquet of cannabinoids and terpenes can finish developing.
+Coupling Boveda with specialized equipment, like CVault curing containers, ensures a precise and safe curing experience.

 Growers of grains and produce go to great lengths to keep their harvests fresh long after they reach their final destination.
 The same should be true for high-grade cannabis flowers.